 - The reasons on which the request is based

 - Necessary documentation of the conditions that apply to the request

 Anyone may request an administrative review of a responsibility mark as long as the registration exists.

 Ar you importing goods made of precious metals from EU or EEA countries?

 When importing goods made of precious metals from EU and EEA countries, which carry the correct stamp from one of these countries, it is not necessary for you as importer or distributor of such goods to stamp them with a Norwegian responsibility mark.
 However this only applies if there is no likelihood of confusion with a Norwegian responsibility mark.
 You can check this with register of responsibility mark at the Norwegian Industrial Property Office.
 (Read more about how you can search our database in the paragraph "Overview of responsibility marks in Norway".)

 It must be possible to identify the manufacturer, and you must be able to prove that the mark was applied to the article in a correct and lawful manner.
 Before starting to sell the goods, the importer or distributor must be able to document their authenticity to the Norwegian Metrology Service (Justervesenet), the organ responsible for controlling goods made of precious metals.
 Contact the Norwegian Metrology Service for more information.

 NB: Remember that a watch is considered precious metal if the degree of fineness implies this.
 Also, please note that Switzerland is not an EEA country and that if you import precious metal from there, the responsibility mark must be registered with the Norwegian Industrial Property Office - see information below for imports from countries outside the EU / EEA.

 Are you importing precious metal products from countries outside the EU / EEA?

-Regulations on hallmarks are in Norwegian only.
+Regulations on responsibility marks are in Norwegian only.
 The links go to Lovdata: